dmitrycello/yaglpp/docs/DETAILS.md

 ![25.png](25.png)

+> [!NOTE]
+> The pointers in Win32 application are 4-byte long.
+So will be the size of the class object being a pointer.

 > [!CAUTION]
 > The names starting with underscore character stand for the base abstract classes, they could NOT be created.